A New Look at Lent

 - Members of the “Body of Christ” are only responsible for their Effort, thru Grace.

-- God is reasonable for outcomes: “Opening Minds.
+- God is responsible for outcomes: “Opening Minds.
 Softening Hearts.
 Touching Souls,